 Equity price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
 The Company is exposed to this risk through its equity holdings.
-The investment in the common shares of Wescan is monitored by management with recommendations on sale taken to the Board level.
-A ten percent decrease in the market price of Wescan would result in a \$38 thousand decrease in fair value.
+The investment in the common shares of Wescan is monitored by management with recommendations on any sale taken to the Company's Board of Directors.
+A ten percent decrease in the market price of Wescan would result in a \$67 thousand decrease in fair value.